datoptron/datoptron-website/_pages/services.md

               <div class="wrap"> <span class="title">DATA TRANSFORMATION </span><span class="num">01</span></div>
               <div class="text">
                 <p>
-                  Analyzing information requires structured and accessible data for best results.
-Data transformation enables organizations to alter the structure and format of raw data as needed.
-Learn how your enterprise can transform its data to perform analytics efficiently.
+                  Analysing information requires structured and accessible data for best results.
+Data transformation procedures enable organisations to adapt the representation and format of raw data and structure them depending on their needs.
+Datoptron sets in place well-defined and customisable procedures for mapping between different schemata.
                 </p>
                 <a href="{{ site.baseurl }}/datatransformation">Learn More</a>
               </div>